- What are the characteristics of a successful applicant?

 No; all UCLA-Caltech MSTP students are fully funded.
 However, a student who enrolls in the School of Medicine can choose to pursue a PhD degree on his or her own, by taking a leave of absence after the second year of medical school for PhD training.
 Most PhD programs at UCLA and elsewhere provide full tuition and stipend support.
 Therefore, students who choose to obtain both MD and PhD degrees independently of the MSTP would generally obtain full support for their PhD training, but no support for their medical education.

-The 2014-2015 stipend for MSTP students will be approximately $31,500.
+The 2020-2021 stipend for MSTP students is $34,000.
 Tuition, registration fees, and health insurance are also covered by the program.
-There is a nominal travel allowance for all students.
+Students also receive a nominal travel allowance.

 In general, prerequisites must be completed prior to matriculation, but not prior to submitting an application.
-The first 6-week summer session for UCLA undergraduates usually begins in late June and ends just before School of Medicine orientation.
+The first 6-week summer session for UCLA undergraduates usually begins in late June and ends just before School of Medicine orientation (1st week of August).
 Therefore, students who need to complete one prerequisite course can often take the course during this summer session.
 Waiver requests for a single prerequisite course will be considered on a case-by-case basis.
 The possibility of a waiver request should be brought to the attention of the MSTP Office as early as possible during the application process.
+(Recommendation of demonstrated competencies)

-Transcripts are not required by the MSTP unless you have accepted an admissions offer and intend to matriculate.
+Transcripts are not required by the MSTP unless you have accepted an admissions offer and intend to matriculate to UCLA.

-Applicants can appeal the decision not to be invited for an interview by mailing a letter to the MSTP Office explaining the reason why the applicant feels the decision should be reconsidered.
-Members of the MSTP Admissions Committee will then reconsider the application.
+Applicants who interviewed but were not offered admission can appeal the decision by emailing an appeal letter to the MSTP mailbox explaining the reason why the applicant feels the decision should be reconsidered.
+Members of the MSTP Admissions Committee may then consider the appeal.
+Please be advised that because of the small number of available MSTP training positions, it is generally not possible to add additional students to the acceptance and waiting lists.
+For applicants who did not receive an interview invitation, the MSTP Admissions Committee, unfortunately, cannot consider appeals of final admissions decisions (post-screening).
 It is important to emphasize, however, that only a subset of applicants with stellar academic and research records can be invited for interviews because of the exceptionally high quality of the applicant pool and the limited number of interview slots.
-The MSTP Admissions Committee unfortunately cannot consider appeals of final admissions decisions (incl. post-screening and post-interview); because of the small number of MSTP training positions that are available, it is generally not possible to add additional students to the acceptance list and waiting list.
 NOTE: Post-rejection counseling is not offered by the program.